 "Benedictio patris firmat domos filiorum" (The father's blessing establisheth the houses of the children - Ecclesiasticus 3:7)

-The Ottomans, after having seized and destroyed the fortress, were not interested in establishing direct rule over Tinos and they allowed the inhabitants some form of autonomous government; Latin continued to be used in several inscriptions.
+The Ottomans, after having seized and destroyed the fortress, were not interested in establishing direct rule over Tino and they allowed the inhabitants some form of autonomous government in return for a yearly poll tax; Latin continued to be used in several inscriptions.

 A typical modern marble screen above a door showing a ship and carpenter's tools

 The inhabitants of the Aegean islands replaced the Venetian and Genoese merchants in the trade inside the Ottoman Empire.
 In 1783 Empress Catherine the Great of Russia forced a treaty on the Ottomans allowing the Greeks to trade under their own flag, thus promoting the development of a Greek merchant navy centred in the Cyclades.
-Ermopouli, a port founded on the island of Syros, became in the early XIXth century the main port of Greece.
+Ermoupolis, a port on the island of Siro, became the main port of Greece in the early XIXth century.

 Our Lady of the Annunciation: (left) street leading to the sanctuary which penitents ascend on their knees (reserved passage on the right side of the street); (right) portal leading to the courtyard